evocn/evocn.github.io/content/posts/output_fear.md

   someone turns pro.
 * **Craft, not Art** | Creation should be treated as a professional endeavor, since that model has lots of desirable traits that creative labor should orient itself towards.
+* **Find your Territory** | Territory is the realm you command.
+You know every inch of its land.
+It's a song that's in your fingers.
+It's your morning routine.

 Along with this wonderful nugget:
 > “The Bhagavad-Gita tells us we have a right only to our labor, not to the